top of page

 Commercially available soil blends that contain the appropriate mix of these ingredients are also an option.

 For novice growers, it's advised to steer clear of commercial fertilizers like long-release granular varieties, unless one has a thorough understanding of their workings and the specific needs of the plants.
-Additionally, it's recommended to avoid using nutrients designed for indoor cannabis cultivation, as they often contain synthetic mineral salts that can harm soil bacteria.
+Additionally, it's recommended to avoid using nutrients designed for indoor cultivation, as they often contain synthetic mineral salts that can harm soil bacteria.

 Having your soil tested is highly beneficial, as it provides insights into soil amendments and the types and quantities of fertilizers needed.
 If unsure about the appropriate amount of fertilizer to use, it's best to be conservative initially.
 If plants exhibit signs of nutrient deficiencies, additional nutrients can always be applied to the soil surface, a practice known as "top dressing."